 Men have told me it was more than they could have imagined.
 They hoped it wasn’t too late now to repair any damage they’ve done because of where they were before.

-The majority of the men feel confident in using the skills they learned.
-They make sense of what happened to them after so long of a time of just enduring and self-medicating.
+Others make sense of what happened to them after so long of a time of just enduring and self-medicating.

 Some men’s partners still left them.
 Counseling helped them to prepare for it and keep some level of consistency in their lives afterward.